mich7000/my-data-science-and-machine-learning-portfolio/Business Analytics Assignment with R/README.md

-This repo contains basic statistical tools and methodology employed in solving business analytics related problem.
+This repository contains basic statistical tools and methodology employed in solving business analytics related problem.

 **Such technique includes:**